BEACH GARDEN VILLA

 PATH TO THE HOUSE

-We installed over the gravel base a surface layer of finely crushed limestone.
-We wanted to match in color and texture the coral stone tiles used to clad the whole exterior walls of the house
+Over the gravel base, we installed a layer of finely crushed limestone to match the color and texture of the coral stone tiles cladding the house’s exterior walls.

 DESIGN REVISIONS